-The first ever Paper Street Theatre Improv Festival is over!
-It was a sold out success that included the remounting of our past shows and special guests from Calgary, Ottawa, and Seattle.
+The 2nd Paper Street Theatre Improv Festival is over!
+The festival was a sold-out success that celebrated the most innovative improvised theatre from across North America.
+The festival featured special guests from Vancouver, Montréal, and Portland!

-We have two workshops being offered during the festival!
+We have three workshops being offered during the festival!
 One from each of our visiting guests.
-You can sign up individually, or sign up for our sign up for both using our Festival Workshop Package option and save yourself $20!
+You can sign up individually, or sign up for all three using our Festival Workshop Package option and save yourself $30!

 A workshop designed to create impactful, provocative work through the theatrical devices of sharing movement, choral voice and periphery awareness.
 You'll learn to listen and observe with care, build stories based on those observations, and discover the scene as it emerges rather then struggling to invent quick witty jokes or plot points.